delliott0000/PyDoorBuilder/README.md

 - [SQL](https://github.com/delliott0000/PyDoorBuilder/tree/master/SQL) - Tools used for PostgreSQL setup/development.

 # Features
-- Built-in HTTP API that manages user sessions and enforces rate limits.
+- HTTP API that manages user sessions and enforces rate limits.
 - Real-time communication of client states via WebSocket to prevent the loss of progress in the event of a crash.
 - Use of the `asyncio` framework to handle many IO-bound tasks concurrently.
 - Support for many autopilots running simultaneously.